lcache/php-uc/TASKS.md

 * Add locks to truly support `uc_cas()` and `uc_add()`.
 Use TransactionDB?
 * Add existing APCu tests.
 * Add option to clear DB at PHP startup.
-* Use write_option.disableWAL and write a telltale value on clean shutdown.
+* Use `rocksdb_writeoptions_disable_WAL` and write a telltale value on clean shutdown.
 Clear the full DB on startup if the value is missing.
 * Get static linking to RocksDB working.
 * Finish `.travis.yml`: